Classifying spaces of finite groups of tame representation type: HH*H*BD

 \section{\texorpdfstring{$\HH^*H^*B\D$}{HH*H*BD}}

 Wishing to understand further the $A_\infty$ structure of the cohomology of dihedral groups, it follows from Proposition~\ref{pr:HH} and Lemma~\ref{le:m=0} that we should next compute the Hochschild cohomology $\HH^*H^*B\D$.
+Here, $H^*B\D$ is just being regarded as a $k$-algebra without reference to higher structure.
 Since $H^*B\D$ is a hypersurface (i.e., a codimension one complete intersection), we can compute Hochschild cohomology using Theorem~\ref{th:HHR}.
 So first we compute the algebra $\Cliffq$ for $H^*B\D$, where $\D$ is a dihedral group of order $4q$ with $q\ge 2$.
 This will also be useful for computing $\Ext^{*,*}_{H^*B\D}(\kk,\kk)$ using Theorem~\ref{th:ExtRkk}.
 Recall that $H^*B\D=\kk[x,y,t]/(xy)$ with $|x|=-(1,1,0)$, $|y|=-(1,0,1)$ and $|t|=-(2,q,q)$.

 \begin{proposition} The DG algebra $\Cliffq$ is equal to $H^*B\D\langle \hat x, \hat y, \tau; s\rangle$, where $s$ is central, and $\hat x^2=0$, $\hat y^2=0$, $\hat x\hat y+\hat y\hat x = s$, $\tau^2=0$, $\hat x\tau=\tau\hat x$, $\hat y\tau=\tau\hat y$.
 The degrees are given by $|x|=(0,-1,-1,0)$, $|y|=(0,-1,0,-1)$, $|t|=(0,-2,-q,-q)$, $|\hat x|=(-1,1,1,0)$, $|\hat y|=(-1,1,0,1)$, $|\tau|=(-1,2,q,q)$, $|s|=(-2,2,1,1)$.
 The differential is given by $d(\hat x)=ys$, $d(\hat y)=xs$, $d(\tau)=0$, $d(s)=0$. \end{proposition} \begin{proof} Let $f(x,y,t)=xy$.
 Then we have